Newton Rigg Review FAQs

 Why are you proposing to close next summer rather than this summer?

-Subject to the outcome of the staff and trade union consultation, closing the campus in a year’s time would enable students who have started courses with us to progress and complete an additional academic year.
+Closing the campus in a year’s time would enable students who have started courses with us to progress and complete an additional academic year.

 It also enables a transition period and time for staff to prepare for the future.
 The College’s governing body were clear that they wanted to delay a closure for one academic year, despite having an option to close by September 2020, to protect the best interest of students over the coming year.